ardikabs/traefik-as-a-gateway/README.md

 ### Consideration

 The **_Platform_** provider has been effective in automatically creating routers on demand.
 However, it lacks support for specific scenarios, such as implementing **Weighted Canary** strategies that distribute traffic based on a ratio across different upstreams.
 This functionality is available in the `File` provider.
-Consequently, there is a need to integrate the `File` provider's capabilities for handling such scenarios with the **_Platform_** provider's ability to manage upstream auto-discovery.
+Hence, there is a need to have the `File` provider's capabilities for handling such scenarios, then combined with the **_Platform_** provider's ability to manage upstream auto-discovery.
 This integration will enable the manipulation of traffic for various use cases, including **Weighted Canary**, **A/B Testing**, and more.

 ## Infrastructure Setup